skaes/rvm-patchsets/README.md

     rvm reinstall 1.9.3 --patch railsexpress -C --with-opt-dir=/opt/local

-For up to date rvm installs, use the rvm autolib(s) feature.
+For up to date rvm installs, use the rvm autolib(s) feature instead.

 ### Installing on OS X

-If you want to install versions earlier than 1.9.3, you must install gcc-4.2.
+If you want to install versions earlier than 2.0.0, you must install gcc-4.2.

 With MacPorts, this is as easy as